 For many, the main draw of Florida is the climate.
 Especially for those who are accustomed to the frigid northeast, the sun-drenched and balmy Florida weather is a welcome transition.
 However, the weather in Florida is not always quite so hospitable.
 In the summer, the heat in Florida can become quite severe.
 Thus, if you prioritize spending a lot of time outdoors year-round, there may be better fitting choices than Florida.
 Another obstacle to Florida’s climate is the hurricane season.
 Generally, at least one hurricane will impact Florida every year.
 Luckily, the effects of these storms are primarily in the coastal regions.
 Thus, selecting a home slightly inland reduces the risk greatly.

-Another great reason to choose Florida is the cost of living and the very favorable taxing structures.
-While the price varies significantly based upon the region, housing costs in Florida tend to be very affordable.
+Another great reason why Florida is the one of the best states to retire is the cost of living and the very favorable taxing structures.
+While the price varies significantly based upon the region, housing costs in Florida tend to be very affordable and financially friendly.
 Around Orlando, for example, a very nice home can be purchased for as little as $200,000.
 Further, Florida employs a very unique system for property taxes.
 The amount of income tax that you initially pay when purchasing a home is locked in as long as you own the property.
 Thus, you are immune to the fluctuations of a changing housing market.

 Aside from the ample sunshine, one of the most-cited reasons why Florida is considered an ideal retirement destination is the seemingly endless variety of recreational activities.
 If you enjoy golfing, Florida has one of the largest concentrations of world-class golf courses in the world.
 If amusement parks are more your speed, then there are few better cities than Orlando.
 Even if your idea of a perfect day is simply relaxing on the beach with a cool drink, Florida has you covered in spades.